Reggae genres: Ska

 Ska began in the 1950s, coinciding with Jamaica's independence from Great Britain.
 By the 1950s, musicians began to absorb the influences R&B and jazz from the United States, resulting in the development of ska.
 It incorporates elements of mento and calypso, as well as American Jazz and R&B, which were popular on Jamaican radio.
-The style is characterized chord chops on the offbeat, sometimes called "upstrokes".
-The tempo is usually upbeat and often features horns, usually trumpets, saxophones, and trombones, as well and pianos and keyboards, bass, and drums.
+The style is characterized by chord chops on the offbeat, sometimes called "upstrokes".
+The tempo is usually upbeat and often features horns, usually trumpets, saxophones, and trombones, as well as pianos and keyboards, bass, and drums.
 In the early-to-mid 1960s, ska became the most popular form of music in Jamaica and set the stage for rocksteady and reggae.
 Many of ska's popular acts such as Desmond Dekker & the Aces, Bob Marley and the Wailers, the Skatalites, Toots & the Maytals, Byron Lee & the Dragonaires, and the Melodians, later became associated with reggae.